devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon S3 Glacier

+- Global service but data is stored regional.
 - Archival storage solution.
 - You can use instant retrieval, flexible retriebal (retrieval time of 1-5 min expedited, or 5-12 h free) and deep archive (retrieval time of 12 h).

 ### AWS Storage Gateway

+- Regional service.

 #### S3 File gateway